Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for Requirements Engineering

-\textbf{Requirements Traceability Analysis with Foundation Models.} Requirements traceability links \gls{cps} requirements with various artifacts in the development phases, such as software models, source code, and tests.
-Establishing traceability in \glspl{cps} often requires manual traceability analysis.
+Requirements traceability links \gls{cps} requirements with various artifacts in the development phases, such as software models, source code, and tests.
+Establishing traceability in \glspl{cps} often requires manual traceability analysis~\cite{mucha2024systematic}.
 To this end, future research can focus on two directions.
-First, using \glspl{llm}' natural language capabilities to automatically identify, establish, and update traceability links from \gls{cps} requirements to the development artifacts such as code and test cases in textual format.
-Second, using multimodal \glspl{fm} for requirements to ensure traceability across the entire \gls{cps} development lifecycle, including models, code, and \gls{cps} simulations.
+First, using \glspl{llm}' natural language capabilities to automatically identify, establish, and update traceability links from \gls{cps} requirements to the development artifacts, such as code and test cases in textual format~\cite{dearstyne2025intelligent}.
+Second, using multimodal \glspl{fm} for requirements to ensure traceability across the entire \gls{cps} development lifecycle, including models, code, and \gls{cps} simulations~\cite{song2024multi}.